 Steps for Chrome users:

 a.
-Click on the three-dot menu which is situated on the top right corner.
+Click on the three-dot menu which is situated in the top right corner.

 b.
 Now go to more tools-> clear browsing data.

 c.
 It will open a clear browsing window.
 Users should click on the basic settings tab and select the time range.

 d.
-Click on the 2nd and 3rd option to clear cache memory and cookies from the web browser.
+Click on the 2nd and 3rd options to clear cache memory and cookies from the web browser.
 Users can also clear the history by clicking on the first checkbox.

 e.
 Click on the ‘clear data’ button.